codess-aus/DP-900/nonrelational.md

 In Azure Table store, data is organized based on a partition key and a row key.
 The partition key identifies the partition in which the data is stored, and the row uniquely identifies the row within the partition.

+Table storage is used for storing structured, non-relational data.

 A **graph** data store is designed to support extensive, complex relationships between entities.
 This helps to make it easier to perform complex relation analysis.
 * Document databases and graph databases are examples of non-relational data stores.
 * Graph databases store information in the form of edges and nodes.
 They are used to represent complex relationships such as social interactivity.

+You should use the **Gremlin API** to store **graph data**.
+This API is compatible with Gremlin, which is a graph database that stores nodes and edges used for complex relationships among entities.

 You do not need to define a schema on non-relational data.
 A non-relational database does not require you to configure a schema.
 It focuses on storing the data as it is rather than manipulating the data in tables and columns like in a relational database.